weevood/Ground-to-AI/README.md

 - File [pixtend.py](Raspberry%20Pi/pixtend.py) : permanently executed on the « *PiXtend* » Raspberry.
 It is used to manage the control panel and the various PLCs needed to run the compressors, as well as logging related events.
 It is launched as soon as the Raspberry is booted by a superuser startup script configured via the « /etc/rc.local » file.
 - File [event.py](Raspberry%20Pi/event.py) : permanently executed on the Master Raspberry Pi.
 It is used to check whether a new event has occurred on the installation.
 In this case, it is capable of triggering a call to an *Azure* function for predictive maintenance calculations.
-- Dossier [utils](Raspberry%20Pi/utils) : contains the functions needed for the main scripts to work properly.
+- Folder [utils](Raspberry%20Pi/utils) : contains the functions needed for the main scripts to work properly.
 In particular, they can be used to establish a connection with the *MySQL* database, order relays, etc.

 #### Configurations